yeohhq/tp/docs/DeveloperGuide.md

 ##### Reason for design of implementation:

-The reason for having a timer on a separate thread from the main app functionality to prevent the interrupting the commands input by the user.
+The reason for having a timer on a separate thread from the main app functionality to avoid any conflicts with the manual commands input from the user.

 For ease of use, the user is not required to input any command for the `TimerThread` to run.